Fang717/arccore-core-21/core/readme.txt

-Arctic Core - the open source AUTOSAR embedded platform
+Arctic Core a.k.a. arccore - the open source AUTOSAR embedded platform

 Documentation and tutorials are available at: https://www.arccore.com/my-arccore